-Imagine a regular skateboard that you could actually cruise on comfortably for hours in the city or on campus, while slashing and jumping like on a traditional board… If that sounds like what you need, the Arbor Pilsner may be what you’re looking for.
+Imagine a regular skateboard that you could actually cruise on comfortably for hours in the city or on campus, while slashing and jumping like on a regular street board… If that sounds like what you need, the Arbor Pilsner may be what you want.

 Even smaller than a traditional skateboard, the Pilsner lets you do street tricks while enjoying a much more comfortable ride around town than you’d ever get on a street deck.
 With its street trucks, the Pilsner is just as maneuverable as a skateboard in tight spaces, yet its cruiser wheels give you the smooth ride your street board lacks.

-Priced between $130 and $160 for a complete depending on the version (see its price on Amazon), the Pilsner is a nice, quality city cruiser that offers good value for the money and does exactly what it was designed to do.
+Priced between $130 and $160 for a complete depending on the version, the Pilsner is a nice, quality city cruiser that offers good value for the money and does exactly what it was designed to do.

 Arbor Pilsner’s aspect